 Survived by his wife, Fanghua Wang, and sons, Kurt, and Kyle.

 Dr. Junda Lin was a Professor of Biological Sciences at the Florida Institute of Technology and the Director of the Institute for Marine Research (IMR).
 The IMR was designed to coordinate the management of shared marine facilities in the university, including the Vero Beach Marine Laboratory and the Evinrude Marine Operations Center.
-The IMR also encouraged inter-disciplinary research and integrates marine related activities with external governmental and non-governmental institutions, foundations, agencies and industry.
+The IMR also encouraged inter-disciplinary research and integrates marine-related activities with external governmental and non-governmental institutions, foundations, agencies, and industry.

 Dr. Lin’s Lab focused on the development of aquaculture technology for marine ornamental species to offset and replace wild collection.
-Extensive and destructive collection of these animals can directly deplete the target species that is already under threat from habitat loss or degradation and can indirectly damage the delicate coral reef ecosystem.
+Extensive and destructive collection of these animals can directly deplete the target species that are already under threat from habitat loss or degradation and can indirectly damage the delicate coral reef ecosystem.
 Aquaculture of marine ornamental species is recognized as a viable alternative to wild collection.
 Dr. Lin’s lab studied the basic biological processes of several shellfish and fish species, evaluated their aquaculture potential, and developed cultivation technology.